arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 These patterns tell Git to ignore any file whose name ends in `.dat` and everything in the `results` directory.
 (If any of these files were already being tracked, Git would continue to track them.)

 <div class = "learnmore">
 There are many common file types that people frequently ask Git not to track.
-For example Mac users usually want Git to ignore `.DS_store` an invisible file created by opening a file in Finder.
+For example Mac users usually want Git to ignore `.DS_store`, which is an invisible file that gets created by opening a file in Finder.
 You can even start with [this collection of common configurations](https://gist.github.com/octocat/9257657) for `.gitignore`.
 </div>

 Once we have created the `.gitignore` file, the output of `git status` is much cleaner: